ARK Investment Management LLC Has $2.06 Million Holdings in Nova Ltd. (NASDAQ:NVMI)

-ARK Investment Management LLC grew its stake in Nova Ltd. (NASDAQ:NVMI – Get Rating) by 10.7% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 24,095 shares of the semiconductor company’s stock after acquiring an additional 2,334 shares during the quarter.
-ARK Investment Management LLC owned 0.08% of Nova worth $2,055,000 at the end of the most recent quarter.
+ARK Investment Management LLC increased its stake in Nova Ltd. (NASDAQ:NVMI – Get Rating) by 10.7% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 24,095 shares of the semiconductor company’s stock after buying an additional 2,334 shares during the quarter.
+ARK Investment Management LLC owned approximately 0.08% of Nova worth $2,055,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-EverSource Wealth Advisors LLC bought a new stake in Nova during the 2nd quarter worth approximately $30,000.
-Quadrant Capital Group LLC increased its stake in Nova by 184.2% during the 2nd quarter.
-Quadrant Capital Group LLC now owns 557 shares of the semiconductor company’s stock worth $49,000 after purchasing an additional 361 shares in the last quarter.
-Castleview Partners LLC bought a new stake in Nova during the 2nd quarter worth approximately $62,000.
-Prelude Capital Management LLC bought a new stake in Nova during the 1st quarter worth approximately $230,000.
-Finally, Vanguard Personalized Indexing Management LLC bought a new stake in Nova during the 2nd quarter worth approximately $281,000.
-70.02% of the stock is owned by institutional investors.
+Other large investors also recently made changes to their positions in the company.
+Amundi lifted its holdings in Nova by 1,267.5% during the 2nd quarter.
+Amundi now owns 59,759 shares of the semiconductor company’s stock valued at $5,468,000 after purchasing an additional 55,389 shares during the last quarter.
+ExodusPoint Capital Management LP acquired a new stake in Nova during the 2nd quarter valued at $353,000.
+Castleview Partners LLC acquired a new stake in Nova during the 2nd quarter valued at $62,000.
+Thrivent Financial for Lutherans lifted its holdings in Nova by 7.1% during the 2nd quarter.
+Thrivent Financial for Lutherans now owns 98,233 shares of the semiconductor company’s stock valued at $8,696,000 after purchasing an additional 6,487 shares during the last quarter.
+Finally, Creative Planning lifted its holdings in Nova by 3.7% during the 2nd quarter.
+Creative Planning now owns 3,215 shares of the semiconductor company’s stock valued at $285,000 after purchasing an additional 114 shares during the last quarter.
+Institutional investors and hedge funds own 70.02% of the company’s stock.

 Nova Ltd. designs, develops, produces, and sells process control systems used in the manufacture of semiconductors in Israel, Taiwan, the United States, China, Korea, and internationally.
 Its product portfolio includes a set of metrology platforms for dimensional, films, and materials and chemical metrology measurements for process control for various semiconductor manufacturing process steps, including lithography, etch, chemical mechanical planarization, deposition, electrochemical plating, and advanced packaging.